justinleetyler/justinleetyler.github.io/catalog.md

 > ... patriarchal culture that arose as neolithic farming gave way to the city states of the Near East... -p.
 155 -q
 > Although we cannot know when the fraternal bond among hunters and warriors first found homosexual expression, the ethnographic evidence suggests it is not significantly primitive; and such evidence as we have from the historial Near East and Egypt suggests itwas a Greek invention. -p.
 160 -q
 YouTube. -- Computer data. -- [S.l.] : YouTube, c2012. -- Title from homepage. -- Mode of Access: World Wide Web (http://www.youtube.com). -- DBID 3127 -- DDC 791.

-Your email inbox is not a filing cabinet. -- Computer data. -- on 1 external hard drive. -- System requirements: .txt file reader. -- Title from resource. -- File name: 3216.txt. -- DBID 3216. -- IN Unclutterer. -- (Jun.
-21, 2012.) -- DDC 650.

 Zero dollar books. -- Computer data. -- [S.l. : Digital Inspirations, c2012. -- Title from homepage. -- Mode of Access: World Wide Web (http://hundredzeros.com/). -- DBID 3011 -- DDC 002